seajoshc/p4adotnet/docs/computers/pe-ai-pm.md

-# GPT-4 AI Product Manager
+# Prompt Engineering - AI PM

 For now using this as a prompt scratchpad and partial log for my ChatGPT-4 AI Product Manager partner.
 This is game changing!